. .

 COLE Family Tree -- Richard W. Cole family.

-Pedigree of Richard Cole Family
+Cole Family Chart

 Fort Pillow